 No, we do not make any payments to your creditors.
 Our goal is to resolve your debt for as low an amount as possible.
 You are responsible for the payments to your Special Purpose Savings Account, which will be used to satisfy negotiated offers, as well as our fees.

 Is it wrong for me to avoid calls from collectors?

 No. The decision to speak with your creditors is completely up to you.
 We contact your creditors at the appropriate time, using the appropriate negotiation method.
-Our services begin working for you immediately.
 We will continue to communicate with your creditors to finalize negotiation discussions as your funds accumulate.
 It typically takes 6 months or more before we negotiate and obtain your first offer which allows you to accumulate funds to settle your first debt.

 How will your negotiation services affect my credit?